-- A thorough knowledge and understanding of architecture in Russia and the Soviet Union in the period c.
+- Demonstrate a thorough knowledge and understanding of architecture in Russia and the Soviet Union in the period c.
 1890 and c.
 1940.

-- A knowledge of the cultural and political context of architectural production in the period covered by this course.
+- Demonstrate a knowledge of the cultural and political context of architectural production in the period covered by this course.

-- An ability to reflect critically on architecture's role in social change.
+- Reflect critically on architecture's role in social change.

-- An awareness of the complex relationship between aesthetics and politics in architecture.
+- Develop an awareness of the complex relationship between aesthetics and politics in architecture.

 |Brumfield, William Craft.
 The Origins of Modernism in Russian Architecture.
 Berkeley: University of California Press, 1991.|